lrspeiser/Geometry-Gated-Gravity/maxdepth_gaia/README.md

 - Add **MCMC** (`emcee`) to map parameter posteriors.
 - Add an **external galaxy** rotation‑curve set (e.g., SPARC) for cross‑checks.
 - Bolt on a **lensing catalog** and test the deflection scaling for galaxy lenses.

+## Notes on baselines and priors

+- GR baseline `mw_multi` approximates MWPotential2014/McMillan with two MN stellar disks (thin+thick) and two MN gas disks (H I, H₂) plus a small Hernquist bulge.
+- NFW bounds are constrained to Milky Way–like ranges by default: `120 ≤ V200 ≤ 180`
+  km/s and `8 ≤ c ≤ 20`.
+This avoids optimizer excursions to unrealistic corners
+  (e.g., very low-c or very high-c) when outer data leverage is weak.
+- A dashed grey overlay of the MW-like GR curve is drawn on every plot for immediate visual sanity checks.

 ---